erenisci/esp32-gesture-controller/backend/README.md

 ### The Solution: A "Middleman" Server

-This project acts as a **Backend-for-Frontend (BFF)**.
-It does the heavy lifting so your hardware doesn't have to.
+This backend does the heavy lifting so your hardware doesn't have to.

 ```mermaid
 graph LR